Penalties for DWI in Texas

 DWI – Third Offense

-Penalties increases to up to $10,000 and 10 years of imprisonment and a suspension of your driver’s license up to 2 years.
-(3rd Degree Felony) A conviction for a third DWI is a felony, so imprisonment is in the federal state penitentiary rather than a county jail and also disqualifies the violator from voting and possessing a firearm.
+A third DWI conviction is a 3rd degree felony.
+A conviction carries a maximum fine of $10,000 and a license suspension up to 2 years.
+However, as a felony, imprisonment is in the federal state penitentiary rather than a county jail and also disqualifies the violator from voting and possessing a firearm.

 DWI – Fourth Offense

-You could receive a maximum penalty of a $20,000 fine & 20 years of imprisonment in the federal penitentiary system.
+You will receive a $20,000 fine & 20 years of imprisonment in the federal penitentiary system.

-DWI with an accident where serious bodily injury occurred as a proximate cause of the intoxication is called Intoxication Assault.
-Upon conviction you may serve a minimum of 2 years up to a maximum of 10 years in jail.
-Additionally, you may be fined up to $10,000.
-(3rd Degree Felony) This can be raised to a 2nd degree felony under Section 49.09 if it is shown on the trial of the offense that the person caused serious bodily injury to a peace officer, a firefighter, or emergency medical services personnel while in the actual discharge of an official duty.
+DWI with an accident where serious bodily injury occurred as a proximate cause of the intoxication is called Intoxication Assault and it is a 3rd degree felony.
+Consequently, you will serve up to 10 years the Texas Department of Criminal Justice.
+You will pay a fine of $10,000 and lose your license for 2 years.
+The intoxication assault conviction may be raised to a 2nd degree felony under Section 49.09 if it resulted in serious bodily injury to a peace officer, a firefighter, or emergency medical services personnel.

 DWI with Child Passenger

-A person commits a State jail felony if driving while intoxicated and there is another person in the vehicle who is under 15 years of age.
+A person commits a State jail felony if driving while intoxicated with a person under 15 years of age in the vehicle.
 Punishment for a non-enhanced State jail felony is by confinement in a State jail for any term of not more than 2 years or less than 180 days and a fine not to exceed $10,000.

 Drag Racing with Prior DWI Conviction